News from the Alaska State Legislature, the Office of Senator Stedman

 JUNEAU – The Alaska Senate Finance Committee today approved amendments boosting this year’s Permanent Fund dividend to about $3,000 per person and transferring $12 billion from the Permanent Fund’s earnings reserve account into the fund’s constitutionally protected corpus.

-“We must take effective action to protect the Permanent Fund,” said Senator Bert Stedman, R-Sitka, co-chair of the Senate Finance Committee.
+“We must take effective action to protect the Permanent Fund,” said Senator Bert Stedman, R-Southeast Islands, co-chair of the Senate Finance Committee.
 “Today’s proposals recommend paying the full, statutory dividend amount this year, locking up $12 billion into a vault and throwing the keys away.”

 Including a $3,000 dividend in the Senate’s version of the budget creates the possibility for a House and Senate conference committee to negotiate up to the full, statutory dividend amount.